-There are three main emotions that make your eyebrows go up: surprise, worry, and fear.
+There are three main emotions that make your eyebrows go up: surprise, worry and fear.
 Try raising your eyebrows when you’re having a relaxed casual conversation with a friend.
 It’s hard to do, isn’t it?
-If somebody who is talking to you raises their eyebrows and the topic isn’t one that would logically cause surprise, worry, or fear, there is something else going on.
+If somebody who is talking to you raises their eyebrows and the topic isn’t one that would logically cause surprise, worry or fear, there could very well be something else going on.

 Exaggerated nodding signals anxiety about approval

-When you’re telling someone something and they nod excessively, this means that they are worried about what you think of them or that you doubt their ability to follow your instructions.
+When you’re telling someone something and they nod excessively, this means that they're likely worried about what you think of them or that you doubt their ability to follow your instructions.

 A clenched jaw signals stress